Jack Wood (racing driver): NASCAR Craftsman Truck Series

-On December 17, 2024, it was announced that Wood would drive the 91 full-time in 2025 for MHR.
+On December 17, 2024, it was announced that Wood would drive the No. 91 full-time in 2025 for MHR.
 Wood started the season with a 24th-place finish at Daytona.
+He would suffer an injury during the Watkins Glen race and he would therefore miss the race at Richmond, having his team withdraw the No. 91 for the weekend.
+After two top tens in the 2025 season, which came at Rockingham and at Phoenix, it was announced on November 20, 2025, that Wood would not return to the No. 91 and he would be replaced by Christian Eckes for the 2026 season.

 Personal life

 Wood is the son of Lisa and Don Wood, a prominent businessman in Loomis, California.
 He has a brother, Samuel, and a sister, Megan.
 Megan was on the Equestrian Team at Baylor University.
 In 2021, his parents established the Don and Lisa Wood Family Trailblazers Endowed Scholarship Fund at Baylor University.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)